xcore/sc_can/doc/overview.rst

 Performance
 +++++++++++
 The achievable effective bandwidth varies according to the available XCore MIPS and CAN bus speed.
-At 125MIPs up to 1Mb/s baud rate and at 62.5MIPs up to 500Kb/s baud rate will allow the full 1.58% oscillator tollerance.
+At 125MIPS up to 1Mb/s baud rate and at 62.5MIPS up to 500Kb/s baud rate will allow the full 1.58% oscillator tolerance.